siruguri/conversation_coding/_posts/2014-08-27-parsing-the-html-to-a-dom.md

 {% endhighlight %}

+## Parsing A URL

+Most times, you are going to want to parse a webpage, for which you'll have a URL, rather than parsing a file on your computer.
+There are [many ways of fetching webpages in Ruby](http://stackoverflow.com/questions/4581075/how-make-a-http-get-request-using-ruby-on-rails), the simplest of which is implemented by the [Ruby 'openuri' wrapper in the `stdlib`](http://ruby-doc.org/stdlib-2.1.2/libdoc/open-uri/rdoc/OpenURI.html):

+{% highlight ruby %}

+{% include code/nokogiri_with_url.rb %}

+{% endhighlight %}

 In this lesson, we'll look at one way of doing this - `CSS Selectors`.

 ## Using a CSS Selector